 But if you do something Siren didn't say

-- Lloyd in Space: One episode has an exchange student from the centre of the universe named Sirenia who is able to hypnotize the boys, albeit with her eyes instead of her voice.
-The only way to break the spell was to get a boy from the same place to hypnotise her.
+- Lloyd in Space: One episode has an exchange student from the center of the universe named Sirenia who can hypnotize the boys, albeit with her eyes instead of her voice.
+The only way to break the spell is to get a boy from the same place to hypnotize her.